kata198/ioschedset/README.md

 	+ Successfully set sr0 to 'kyber'!

-Or you can set individual block devices by providing them as arguments after the scheduler name:
+To change individual / specific devices, pass their names as arguments following the scheduler name:

 	[user@hostname ~]$ io-set-sched kyber sda sr0
 	Must be root to set IO Scheduler.
 Rerunning under sudo...